-Indiana turned a corner in conference play and ended up winning a share of the conference title with an 11-5 record.
-Their record stood at 19-10 going into the Big Ten tournament, where they won one game before losing to Luke Recker and Iowa.
+Indiana turned a corner in conference play and ended up winning a share of the league crown with an 11-5 record.
+IU’s record stood at 19-10 going into the Big Ten tournament, where they won one game before losing to Iowa.
 At 20-11 and with a co-conference title, the Hoosiers were a lock to make the tournament but not expected to be a high seed, and not expected to make a big run.

-Duke and Indiana advanced through to the round of 16 to set up the epic matchup.
-Indiana perhaps caught a break in the round of 32, as its opponent UNC Wilmington had knocked off Indiana’s presumed opponent, #4 seed USC.
+Duke and Indiana advanced through to the round of 16 to set up the matchup of college basketball blue bloods.
+Indiana perhaps caught a break in the round of 32, as its opponent UNC Wilmington had knocked off Indiana’s presumed opponent, No. 4 seed USC.

 THE GAME: MARCH 21, 2002

 The game would go according to plan in the first half, as Duke led 42-29 at the break.
 There was no reason to expect that anything was about to change.
-The Blue Devils would put the Hoosiers away and advance to the elite 8.
+The Blue Devils would put the Hoosiers away and advance to the elite eight.
 That expectation continued to be the case as the Blue Devils maintained a comfortable margin into the second half.
-Its largest lead was 17 and Duke led by 14 at the 12 minute mark.
+Their largest lead was 17, and Duke led by 14 points at the 12 minute mark.

 The Hoosiers would go on to reach the Final Four and advance to the National Championship game in Atlanta.